Configuring Call Routing Rules

 Select this option to match against the full, unparsed alias instead.

-You must select this option if you are using this rule to support your Lync / Skype for Business IVR gateway (where this rule is routing calls handled by a Virtual Reception into the relevant Lync / Skype for Business meeting).
-See Configuring Pexip Infinity as a Lync / Skype for Business gateway for instructions on how to do this.
+You must select this option if you are using this rule to support your Skype for Business / Lync IVR gateway (where this rule is routing calls handled by a Virtual Reception into the relevant Skype for Business / Lync meeting).
+See Configuring Pexip Infinity as a Skype for Business / Lync gateway for more information.